ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 ### PART 3: Downloading and mapping data from large datasets
 #### Map the distribution of a forest vertebrate species and the location of monitored populations

-13. How to download species IUCN status
+13. How to download GBIF records
-14. How to download GBIF records
+14. How to map occurence data and populations
-15. How to map occurence data and populations
+15. How to make a custom function for plotting figures

-16. How to make a custom function for plotting figures
+red deer occurrence data from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility</a>

 ```r
 ### PART 3: Downloading and mapping data from large datasets ----